 Despite the upward revision, the figure marked the second weak quarter in a row, following a modest 1.4-percent gain in the final three months of last year.

-As the new year progressed, the economy was held back by turbulence in financial markets and was consequently hurt by a strong dollar andsluggish global demand,
+As the new year progressed, the economy was held back by turbulence in financial markets and was consequently hurt by a strong dollar and sluggish global demand, which eroded exports.

 Better times ahead?